Release Date: June 14th, 2022

 An ageless evil thirsts for blood and vengeance.

 Luke has endured for centuries as a vampire.
 But nothing could prepare him to lose Johanna—his fated mortal mate—to the vampire war.

 Johanna has protected Luke from the shadows, while captive to an enemy whose punishment knows no mercy.
 Forced to betray Luke in ways he will never see coming, she’s scarred and broken.

 Luke won’t rest until Johanna is safe in his arms.
 But will unearthing the truth about her betrayal destroy them first?
 And if Luke finds Johanna in time, will she still be the woman he lost—or the monster she’s been forced to become?

 - Billionaire, possessive vampire

 - Kidnapped and tortured

-- Morally gray hero and heroine
+- Morally gray couple

-- Touch her and touch him and die
+- Touch her/him and die

 Something called to Luke, playing with the fringes of his mind, teasing him with answers to questions he’d never dared to speak out loud.
 But he needed those answers desperately.
 He needed them to help make sense of everything he’d felt over the last few months, and they were worth everything, even Greg’s wrath.